 Your shopping cart is empty!

-Many people tend to adopt an ‘all or nothing’ approach to resolutions and goals.
-If they trip up, they stop trying altogether.
-Dieting is one of the most popular goals set by people when the clock clicks over from one year to the next.
+Most of us tend to adopt an ‘all or nothing’ approach to resolutions and goals.
+If we trip up, we stop trying altogether.
+Dieting is one of the most popular goals set by people when the calendar flicks over from one month or week to the next.
 Eating more healthily also ranks highly.
 But as soon as someone eats a piece of chocolate, or has a ‘forbidden’ dessert while out for a meal, that’s it – they think of themselves as a failure.

 Yet it is hard to discard old habits.
 It takes time to form new ones.
 It’s also far better to reach a goal by taking the long way around than it is to abandon it altogether.
 In fact, it’s very unlikely you’ll achieve your goal without the odd slip up or slide back into old habits.

 So, if you’re struggling, try these tips to help you get back on track.

 I once read that a mistake is only a mistake if you do not learn from it.
 I love that.
 We can learn something from every situation we experience.
 Think about what went wrong.
 What could you have done to prevent it?
 Make a note of the steps you might have taken to stick with your new habits.
 By writing them down, they will solidify in your mind and make it easier to follow them in the future.

 Humans make mistakes.
 We can also learn from them, as we discovered above.
 It’s very easy to be hard on yourself for not achieving perfection.
 But there is much to be learned on the journey you are making.
 Remember why you set your intention or goal to begin with.
 Remember how much it means to you.
 Remember why you want to achieve it.
 Go easy on yourself and resolve to get back on track immediately.